odeviceblack/sscanf/README.md

 ## `error 004: function "sscanf" is not implemented`
 ## `error 004: function "sscanf" is not implemented - include <sscanf2> first.`

-These are the same error, the only difference being which compiler you use.
-Obviously the newer compiler gives the more useful (second) error which tells you how to solve this problem.
+These are the same error, the only difference being compilers and settings.
+Obviously the more useful (second) error which tells you how to solve this problem.
 Similar to [the previous error](#fatal-error-111-user-error-sscanf-already-defined-or-used-before-inclusion) this happens when `sscanf` is used before being included, but in a slightly different way:

 ```pawn
 #include <a_samp>